 - Includes cardboard egg cartons

-- Includes brown paper bags
+- Includes brown paper bags - these tear brown

 - Please flatten all items.

 - Please remove any foam or plastic packaging from cardboard.

 Steel & Tin Cans

 Recycling Tips for Williamson County, TN Recycling

 Do you know the difference between thin cardboard and paperboard?
 They often look very similar!
 This is when the "tear test" comes in handy!
 Tear the edge of the thin box or bag in question.

 - If the fibers inside are brown, the material is cardboard and should be recycled in the mixed cardboard bin at the nearest county convenience center.

 - If the fibers inside are white, the material is paperboard and should be recycled in the mixed paper bin at the nearest county convenience center.